 If your asthma is worsened or triggered by allergies, then allergy medications will help you stop the symptoms and prevent impending asthma attacks.
-The main allergy treatments for asthma are:
+The main allergy options for asthma are:

 For some patients with severe asthma, injections are usually given every few weeks to help keep symptoms in control.
 The most common injections for severe asthma cases include:

 A word of caution: These injections are not meant for all asthma patients and can only be prescribed by a specialist.